What Behaviors are Considered Criteria for a Hostile Work Environment?

 Identity of the Perpetrator

-The perpetrator can be:
+The perpetrator of harassment can be:

-• the victim’s supervisor;
+• The victim’s supervisor;

-• a supervisor in another department;
+• A supervisor in another department;

-• an agent of the employer;
+• An agent of the employer;

-• a co-worker; or
+• A co-worker; or

-• a non-employee, such as a contractor, intern, or regular visitor.
+• A non-employee, such as a contractor, intern, or regular visitor.

 Identity of the Victim